epubknowledge/css-valid/cli.md

 ## Commands

-CLI can be used by calling either:
+The CLI can be used by calling either:

 ```bash
 cssvalidcli